Complex box bounds for real maps: Introduction and statement of the main results

-We can now state our Main Theorem more precisely.
+We can now state our main theorem for analytic maps (see Subsection~\ref{subsec:real puzzle pieces} for the definition of a real puzzle piece).

-\begin{thm} Assume that $f\colon M\rightarrow M$ is a real-analytic map with a critical point $c$ such that $f$ is persistently recurrent on $\omega(c)$.
-Then there exist $\rho>0,$ beau, and combinatorially defined intervals (puzzle pieces) $J\owns c$ of arbitrarily small diameter so that the following holds.
+\begin{thm} Let $M\subset \mathbb{R}$ be a compact interval.
+Assume that $f\colon M\rightarrow M$ is a real analytic map with a critical point $c$ such that $f$ is persistently recurrent on $\omega(c)$.
+Then there exist $\rho>0$ and combinatorially defined intervals (puzzle pieces) $I\owns c$ of arbitrarily small diameter so that the following holds.
 Let

+\begin{enumerate}[1.] \item Suppose that $f$ is non-renormalizable.
+Then the first return map to $\hat{I}$ extends to a complex box mapping